longhorn/longhorn/docs/customized-default-setting.md

 During Longhorn system deployment, users can customize the default settings for Longhorn. e.g. specify `Create Default Disk With Node Labeled` and `Default Data Path` before starting the Longhorn system.

 ## Usage
+### Note:
+1. This default setting is only for Longhorn system that hasn't been deployed.
+And it has no impact on the existing Longhorn system.
+2. The users should modify the settings for an existing Longhorn system via UI.

 ### Via Rancher UI
 [Cluster] -> System -> Apps -> Launch -> longhorn -> LONGHORN DEFAULT SETTINGS